privacybydesign/irmago/README.md

     docker-compose up

-When PostgreSQL and MailHog are running, the tests can be run using:
+When the databases and MailHog are running, the tests can be run using:

     go test -p 1 ./...

 * The option `./...` makes sure all tests are run.
 You can also limit the number of tests by only running the tests from a single directory or even from a single file, for example only running all tests in the directory `./internal/sessiontest`.
 When you only want to execute one single test, for example the `TestDisclosureSession` test, you can do this by adding the option `-run TestDisclosureSession`.
 * The option `-p 1` is necessary to prevent parallel execution of tests.
 Most tests use file manipulation and therefore tests can interfere.

-### Running without PostgreSQL, MailHog or Docker
+### Running without Docker

-If installing PostgreSQL, MailHog or Docker is not an option for you, then you can exclude all tests that use those by additionally passing `--tags=local_tests`:
+If installing Docker or Docker alternatives is not an option for you, then you can exclude all tests that use those by additionally passing `--tags=local_tests`:

     go test -p 1 --tags=local_tests ./...